MSc Renewable Energy and Clean Technology / Course details

 Power System Analysis:

-- AC circuits: impedance, phasors, real and reactive power.
+• AC circuits: complex impedance, phasors, real and reactive power, and power factor

-- Per-unit calculations: calculating different bases, converting between bases, equivalent circuits.
+• Per-unit calculations for single and three-phase circuits: calculating different bases, converting between bases, equivalent circuits and one-line diagrams.

 Aims

 The programme unit aims to: introduce the main power system components such as overhead lines, power cables, switchgear and power transformers used in transmission and distribution of electrical energy including their function, structure and design.
-The unit will also impart the fundamental knowledge required to model and analyse basic electric power systems by introducing the techniques required for power flow, fault calculations and power system protection.
+The unit will also impart the fundamental knowledge required to model and analyse basic electric power systems by introducing the techniques required to calculate voltage levels, power flow and fault currents.

 Learning outcomes